M66B/FairEmail/README.md

 This email app might be for you if your current email app:

 * takes long to receive or show messages
-* can manage only one mailbox
+* can manage only one email address
 * cannot show conversations
 * cannot work offline
 * looks outdated